Alison LaRosa Montez

 Walter Chapin, Treasurer of the Greater Boston Choral Consortium, is the founder and Director of The Oriana Consort, a Cambridge-based chorale.
 He has degrees from Harvard and the New England Conservatory, and did graduate study in music history at Boston University.
 He has directed amateur choral groups in the Boston suburbs, and has taught conducting and directed choral groups at Boston University and at the high school level.
 As a pianist, he accompanies dancers at the José Mateo Ballet Theatre in Cambridge.
 In his other-than-musical life he is a retired-but-still-active computer information systems designer and programmer, and a husband, father, grandfather, carpenter, and home renovator.

 Alison LaRosa Montez joined the GBCC’s Board of Directors in 2012.
-An alto, she sings regularly with The Seraphim Singers, where she serves as Chorus Manager, and with Night Song at First Church Cambridge.
+An alto, she sings regularly with Boston Choral Ensemble and with Night Song at First Church Cambridge.
 She earned degrees in music (flute) from The Catholic University of America and arts management from Indiana University.
 Alison is currently part of the fundraising team at Tufts University School of Medicine and, prior to that, held administrative positions at Boston Musica Viva and Cleveland Play House.

 Jennifer Ritvo Hughes is Executive Director of Cantata Singers, a choir and orchestra widely recognized and respected throughout Boston’s musical community and beyond.
 Hughes joined Cantata Singers in July of 2012, and is responsible for the overall management and oversight of Cantata Singers’ finances, development, operations, artistic performances, educational outreach and long-range planning as the group’s chief administrative officer.